seneka13/Next.js-with-typescript-and-redux/README.md

 ## Getting Started

-First, run the development server:
+First install all packages, and then, run the development server:

+npm install or yarn add
 ```bash
 npm run dev
 # or